What is Grass-Fed Whey Protein?

 No, "organic" whey is not better than genuinely grass-fed whey, not even close.
 In the United States, the "USDA Organic" label is a regulated certification so the consumer is given peace of mind to some degree.
 This is in stark contrast to their being no national regulatory body governing the "grass-fed" term on protein supplements.

-The USDA Organic label only ensures the gain feed used, is also certified organic.
+The USDA Organic label only ensures the grain feed along with concentrates used, are certified organic.
 Cows are ruminant animals, the quality of their production, and nutrient content plummet when they are not able to eat what nature intended, grass!

 The “USDA Organic” standards for milk are part of the problem.
 It assuages the public’s demand for high-quality dairy products with marketing and branding without the sizable improvements to animal welfare and product quality it intones.

-Without it, we believe we’d be much closer to calling out CAFOs and grain-fed dairy farming in the United States and the systematic reduction and ultimate criminalization of these practices.
+Without it, we believe we’d be much closer to calling out CAFOs and grain-fed dairy factory-farming in the United States and the systematic reduction and ultimate criminalization of these practices.

 We encourage activists to boycott any standard that supports minimal access to both pasture and plant-based food as acceptable for ruminants.
 When a cow eats energy-rich corn, soy, or grain, the pH (a measure of acidity) in their multi-chambered stomach falls, yielding an unnaturally acidic and thus harsh environment that’s extremely harmful.